meetup-mates/meetup-mates.github.io/privacy.md

 **<a id="Updates"></a>13.
 Updates**

 Further updates will be noted here as and when they are made.
+- 21st September 2020: Privacy Policy updated - updated outdated links
-- 4th September 2020: Privacy Policy updated - updated links that had become outdated
+- 4th September 2020: Privacy Policy updated - updated outdated links
 - 12 June 2019: Privacy Policy updated
 - 23 May 2019: Privacy Policy updated